Answering 10 of your Coffee FAQs

 Fresh coffee:

-There’s a reason why small-batch, artisan coffee like ours tastes infinitely better than any you might buy in the supermarket.
+There’s a reason why small-batch, speciality coffee like ours tastes infinitely better than any you might buy in the supermarket.

 This is because small-batch beans are roasted immediately before being sold.